apxroad/stats607-project3/docs/OPTIMIZATION.md

 Later, in the plotting loop, we simply slice `post_all[i, j, :]` to get the posterior draws for each panel cell – no additional Pólya simulations or repeated `np.asarray` calls are needed.

-We also made a minor array-level improvement in the computation of the prefix statistic \(k_n\) at each threshold:
+We also made a minor array-level improvement in the computation of the prefix statistic $k_n$ at each threshold:

 - We convert the observed prefix to a NumPy array once, `x_obs_arr = np.asarray(x_obs)`, and compute `np.sum(x_obs_arr <= t)` for each `t`, instead of applying Python loops.